GenericMappingTools/gmt/doc/rst/source/gmtselect.rst

     points, as determined by :term:`PROJ_LENGTH_UNIT`) before Cartesian distances are compared to *dist*.
-Append **+p** to ensure only points whose orthogonal projections onto the nearest line-segment fall within the segments endpoints [Default considers points "beyond" the line's endpoints].
+Append **+p** to ensure only points whose orthogonal projections onto the nearest line-segment fall within the segment's endpoints [Default considers points "beyond" the line's endpoints].

 .. _-N: